Skip to main content

 Bad Debt Relief

-Bad Debt Relief allows VAT-registered businesses to reclaim VAT already paid to the government on invoices that remain unpaid for 12 months or more.
-CoralLedger Comply tracks eligible debts based on invoice age and guides you through the claim process.
+Bad Debt Relief allows VAT-registered businesses to reclaim VAT already paid to the government on supplies that have been written off as bad debts.
+CoralLedger Comply surfaces long-outstanding debts for your review and guides you through writing them off and claiming the relief.

 Legal Basis